Sun-lab/asSeq/pipeline_1KGP/README.md

 2. Summarize the location of eQTLs.
 Find the strongest eQTL per gene, apply a threshold, and plot their locations by a density plot.

-+2.1 Make this plot for the eQTLs identified only by Matrix EQTL, only by asSeq2 and by both. two eQTLs are the same if their R2 is > 0.8.
++ 2.1 Make this plot for the eQTLs identified only by Matrix EQTL, only by asSeq2 and by both. two eQTLs are the same if their R2 is > 0.8.

+3. Summarize the resutls from GTEx whole blood.

++ 3.1 make sure the gene location file is ok.

++ 3.2 filter SNPs using MAF 0.05 for the permutations.

++ 3.3 summarize the results using permutation p-value based FDR cutoff, probably using FDR 0.01 as cutoff.
+For example, compare the # of findings with respect to the number of fSNPs.

 4. Summarize the resutls by comparing annotations.